If you’ve started to learn jazz guitar, then you’ll agree that it can seem like an overwhelming task.

 - Learn the Fretboard Inside Out

-- Start Transcribing Even If You Don’t Feel Ready
+- Transcribe Even If You Don’t Feel Ready

-If you’re wondering where to begin when studying Jazz guitar, then this article is for you.
+If you’re wondering where to begin when studying jazz guitar, this article is for you.

-If you’re studying with a teacher, in person or online, this article will be helpful in a slightly different way.
+If you study with a teacher, in person or online, this article helps in a slightly different way.

-Either way, if you’re looking to begin your study or improve your Jazz guitar playing, there is something to be gained from the information in this article.
+Either way, if you want to improve your jazz guitar playing, there’s something to be gained from this article.

-To help organize this lengthy article, I’ve broken it down to 10 tips to get started with Jazz guitar lessons.
+To help organize this lengthy article, I’ve broken it down to 10 tips.

-You can skip around if you want, or read the list in order, either way is fine.
+You can skip around, or read the list in order, either way is fine.

-But, the most important take away from this article is that with time, practice, and a bit of gumption, you can learn to play Jazz guitar.
+But, the most important takeaway from this article is that with time, practice, and a bit of gumption, you can learn jazz guitar.